 Our results of operations, financial condition, cash flows and statutory capital position are materially affected by conditions in the global capital markets and the economy generally, both in the United States and elsewhere around the world.
 Poor economic conditions, volatility and disruptions in capital markets or financial asset classes can have an adverse effect on our business because our investment portfolio and some of our liabilities are sensitive to changing market factors.
 Additionally, disruptions in one market or asset class can also spread to other markets or asset classes.
-Past economic uncertainties and weakness and disruption of the financial markets around the world have led to concerns over capital markets access and the solvency of certain European Union member states and of financial institutions that have significant direct or indirect exposure to debt issued by such countries.
-While the governments of certain European Union member states have either enacted measures to address their debt problems or demonstrated willingness to negotiate a solution to these problems, it is uncertain how effective any measures that have been adopted or proposed would be in resolving concerns regarding sovereign debt in those countries.

-Concerns over U.S. fiscal policy and the trajectory of the U.S. national debt could have severe repercussions to the U.S. and global credit and financial markets, further exacerbate concerns over sovereign debt and could disrupt economic activity in the U.S. and elsewhere.
+Concerns over U.S. fiscal policy and the trajectory of the U.S. national debt could have severe repercussions to the U.S. and global credit and financial markets, further exacerbate concerns over sovereign debt and disrupt economic activity in the U.S. and elsewhere.
 As a result, our access to, or cost of, liquidity may deteriorate.
-In 2011, S&P downgraded the AAA rating on U.S. Treasury securities to AA+ with a negative outlook.
 As a result of uncertainty regarding U.S. national debt, the market value of some of our investments may decrease, and our capital adequacy could be adversely affected.
 Further downgrades, together with the sustained current trajectory of the U.S. national debt, could have adverse effects on our business, financial condition and results of operations.

+Past economic uncertainties and weakness and disruption of the financial markets around the world, such as the solvency of certain European Union member states and of financial institutions that have significant direct or indirect exposure to debt issued by such countries, have led to concerns over capital markets access.
+In addition, there has been recent volatility within certain emerging market countries spurred by concerns over the potential for rising U.S. interest rates, slowing global growth, lower prices for oil and other commodities, and the devaluation of certain currencies.
 These events and continuing market upheavals may have an adverse effect on us, in part because we have a large investment portfolio and are also dependent upon customer behavior.
 Our revenues may decline in such circumstances and our profit margins may erode.
 In addition, in the event of extreme prolonged market events, such as the global credit crisis, we could incur significant investment-related losses.
 Even in the absence of a market downturn, we are exposed to substantial risk of loss due to market volatility.